stealthmaster62/Easy-TTS-Toolkit/readme.md

 # Easy TTS toolkit

+Spoiler alert: this code is BAD
+It's a bit rushed so there's not much consistency between how each file works.
+But all that matters is that it works. #Pragmatism #slop

 This is my definitive easy use TTS toolkit!
-Written by https://github.com/Miguel-Arden You are welcome to do literally whatever you want with this code, credit is appreciated but not necessary.
+Written by [Miguel Arden](https://github.com/Miguel-Arden) You are welcome to do literally whatever you want with this code, credit is appreciated but not necessary.

 It's very simple to use, literally as easy as a print statement once setup.